stephenndillonn/dillonnstephenn.github.io/README.md

 # Education

-**George Washington University, The Colleges of Arts and Sciences Bachelors of Science in Psychology and Cognitive Neuroscience**
+**George Washington University, The Colleges of Arts and Sciences Bachelors of Science in Psychology and Cognitive Neuroscience**.
+9/2020-Present

 **Expected graduation date:** May 2024